suyashkumar/dicom/README.md

 - [x] General refactors to the [go-dicom](https://github.com/gillesdemey/go-dicom) code (though there's more work to be done here) for maintainability an readability.

 ## Usage
-To use this in your golang project, simply import our pacakge `github.com/suyashkumar/dicom` and then you can use our `Parser` for your parsing needs:
+To use this in your golang project, import `github.com/suyashkumar/dicom` and then you can use `dicom.Parser` for your parsing needs:
 ```go
 p, err := dicom.NewParserFromFile("myfile.dcm", nil)
 opts := dicom.ParseOptions{DropPixelData: true}